PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Notes/english.md

 > Code that does something with an input.
 Sometimes functions can give you an output.

 calling a function
-> refering to a function
+> refering to a function and having its code run.

 loop
 > code that goes in a circle, doing the same thing over and over.